 Each morning a member of the nursing staff will help you with personal hygiene.
 It is important to get up and moving as soon as possible.
 You will be assisted to a chair for meals.

 The Spine Coordinator will see you daily for leadership rounds.
-Any questions or concerns can be directed to her.
+Any questions or concerns can be directed to the spine coordinator.

 Neck or Back Brace: